Part of the North Walls all lit up...

 The North Side is the stunning spread of columns and corners on the typically sunny side of the canyon.
 Being south facing, the climbing season is a bit shorter due to the heat of the summer, though spring and fall temperatures are excellent.

 Currently most of the routes are in the moderate to 5.11 range, with many long 5.10s that are often regarded as heroic climbs.
 Some recommended routes would be the tried and true, Tralfamador (5.9), the long and proud Bertilak (5.11), or the exposed Lost Highway (5.10).
+One excellent 5.12 exists, Edge of an Age, a striking finger crack system on an arete.

-The majority of the North Side has been separated into four main walls.
+The majority of the North Side has been separated into five main walls.
 Not included yet is the long stretch of the tiered shorter cliffs west of the Hobel Wall.
 From one wall to the next is generally short sections of very poor quality and loose rock that most likely will never have climbing routes.

 From east to west (as one would approach from FR527) or Right to Left as viewed from the South Side: